7trail/LegendAPI-Tutorial/README.md

 # Wizard of Legend: LegendAPI Modding Tutorial
 This is an example mod that displays how to add a custom robe and relic.
 For the sake of the tutorial, neither will be too complex; this is more about showing off the actual addition of the items than the coding of them.
 In the future, I will update this with more in-depth explanations of adding content.

+LegendAPI, the system used to add relics and robes, was made by RandomlyAwesome.
+All credit to them for it.
+The boilerplate folder setup was made by Timesweeper.
+All credit to them for initial project setup.

 ## Overview
 We will do the following:
 > Add one robe